flagbit/FlagbitMetricsBundle/README.md

 ### Create your Service

-Once you have created your metric provider class, lets go to create the service.
+Once you have created your metric provider class, let's go to create the service.
 In order the metric collector service automatically to collect all the metrics of your metric provider service, you just need to use the "metrics.provider" service tag and select so many collectors as you want.